gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 Identities can be created using either the Azure Portal or the Azure CLI.

 {{< alert warning >}}
 Role should be set under the subscription scope, otherwise Contributor will not suffice.
-It can’t be set under the resource group scope as FrontLine will start Azure virtual machines in a new resource group each time it launches a simulation.
+It can’t be set under the resource group scope as Gatling Enterprise will start Azure virtual machines in a new resource group each time it launches a simulation.
 {{< /alert >}}

 Here are the creation steps: